Boycott Turkey gains momentum: From aviation to chocolates, list of Turkish products and services shunned by India | Today News

 “Indian travellers have expressed strong sentiments over the past one week, with bookings for Azerbaijan and Türkiye decreasing by 60 per cent, while cancellations have surged by 250 per cent during the same period,” a MakeMyTrip spokesperson stated.

-As the ‘Boycott Turkey’ movement gains momentum, the All India Consumer Products Distributors Federation that represents 4.5 lakh FMCG distributors, have called for a total boycott on several Turkish goods, according to a report by Moneycontrol.
+As the ‘Boycott Turkey’ movement gains momentum, the All India Consumer Products Distributors Federation that represents 4.5 lakh FMCG distributors, have called for an “indefinite and total boycott” on several Turkish goods, according to a report by Reuters.

 Among the products that face the ban are Turkish chocolates, wafers, jams, syrups, tea, coffee, cookies, layered cakes, and packaged sweets.
 Personal care products such as body washes, wet wipes, cosmetics and skincare will also face the ban, as per the report.

+AICPDF said its ban would affect around ₹2,000 crore of food products, as per the report.

-According to a report by The Economic Times, Flipkart-owned Myntra and Reliance-owned Ajio have stopped selling apparel from Turkish-owned brands such as Trendyol.
+According to a report by Reuters, Flipkart-owned Myntra and Reliance-owned Ajio have stopped selling apparel from Turkish-owned brands such as Trendyol.
+The report, quoting a source has said that the brands have been removed “in the national interest”.

-A search on Myntra's platform fails to show products from Trendyol, a Turkey-based brand.
+A search on Myntra's platform fails to show products from Trendyol, a Turkey-based brand, as well as LC Waikiki and jeans brand Mavi.

 Traders and customers across India are boycotting fruits coming from Turkey.
 In Haridwar, customers said that all Turkish fruits should be completely boycotted in India.